 You may also want to extend your sailing holiday in Germany to explore more of our favourite destinations for sailing in northern Europe.

-Boat trips in the German Bight require a bit more navigational skills than sailing destinations in southern Europe, but are highly rewarding.
+Sailing holidays in the German Bight require a bit more navigational skills than sailing destinations in southern Europe, but are highly rewarding.
 Germany’s unique scenery and unspoilt natural, cultural and historic settings are best enjoyed by boat.
 Depths can be shallow along the coasts of the island chain, but the major points of interest have ports with mooring buoys which makes anchoring simple.
 Waves reaching a maximum of 1.5 metres and winds of up to 20 knots are common at this time, but are often lower.
 Air temperatures in the high 20s and water temperatures up to about 18°C in high summer are normal.

 The country's varied coastlines and inland waterways, provide a wide range of sailing experiences.